jeffscyberjournal/CTFbin/Common_Linux_Privesc.md

 Finding SUID Binaries

 We already know that there is SUID capable files on the system, thanks to our LinEnum scan.
-However, if we want to do this manually we can use the command: "find / -perm -u=s -type f 2>/dev/null" to search the file system for SUID/GUID files.
+However, if we want to do this manually we can use the command:
+'''find / -perm -u=s -type f 2>/dev/null'''
+to search the file system for SUID/GUID files.
 Let's break down this command. find - Initiates the "find" command
 / - Searches the whole file system
 -perm - searches for files with specific permissions